Tortricinae

 (NCBI-index: 572801)

-A leafroller that is fairly easy to recognize because of its color and pattern of brown lines is the Maple Button (Acleris forsskaleana).
+A leafroller that is relatively easy to recognise because of its colour and pattern of brown lines is the Maple Button (Acleris forsskaleana).
 The forewing is yellow with a network of reddish-brown lines.
-Halfway down the forewing is a striking dark grey-brown line that runs across the wing.
-This transverse line, angled in the middle, can vary considerably in intensity and width, sometimes with a dark grey spot in the middle.
+Halfway down the forewing is a striking dark grey-brown line across the wing.
+Angled in the middle, this transverse line can vary considerably in intensity and width, sometimes with a dark grey spot in the middle.
 A broader dark grey-brown line runs along the rear edge.
-The flight period is in one generation from June to mid-September and the wingspan is 12-17mm.
+The flight period spans one generation, from June to mid-September, and the wingspan ranges from 12 to 17 mm.
 Host plant: Field Maple.
 Dutch name: Kleine boogbladroller.
 Frisian name:

 Flying period: